restrellado/presenting-data-rstats-edition/blog-post.md

 2003.

 I was a school psychologist in a public school here in the United States.
-That meant, among other things, that I tested grade school students for learning disabilities.
+That meant, among other things, that I tested elementary school students for learning disabilities.
 Then I’d share the results at meetings with parents and school staff so we could all help the student better.